followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/4 Events/change.md

 ===========================================================================

 <!--shortDescription-->
-Raised when the element loses focus after the content has been changed.
+Raised when the widget loses focus after the text field's content was changed using the keyboard.
 <!--/shortDescription-->

 <!--fullDescription-->